alebaffa/alebaffa.github.io/content/pages/about.md

 url: "/about/"
 image: images/me-runner.jpeg
 ---

-## Italy

-I was born in Italy and I lived there until I got my **Master Degree in Computer Science** at Politecnico di Milano.
+I was born in Italy and lived there until I earned my Master’s degree in Computer Science from Politecnico di Milano.

-## France

-I moved to Southern France, on the beautiful French Riviera, right after my master degree and I lived there for ~8 years.
-Here, I started to do some running, achieving twice a half-marathon ([Semi-Marathon International de Nice](https://www.nicesemimarathon.com/2025/AN/) and the [Courir Pour Une Fleur](https://www.finishers.com/course/courir-pour-une-fleur) in Antibes).
-But I have no track of the timing..

-Then for a while, due to a painful knee, I stopped any physical activity.

-## Japan

-I currently live in Tokyo where, in 2024, I decided to get back in shape and run again.
-Precisely on March 2024 I went back to a 10K race where I managed to stay below 1h.
-Then, on January 2025, I tried again a half-marathon race achieving a nice 2hrs 02mins.

-## Consistency.
-Sustainability.
-Purpose.
-After a year of consistent effort, mastering the balance between my 9-to-5 job, workouts, and family responsibilities, I’ve reached what is likely the best fitness level of my life, at 42.
-My goals now are to stay strong, continue improving my running without compromising time with my family, and fully embrace the incredible mental clarity and resilience that running brings.
-And, of course, try my first marathon in 2026 (which one to be decided).
+After graduation, I worked as a software engineer for a year before moving to the beautiful French Riviera in southern France.
+There, I spent eight years working for one of the world’s leading technology providers in the travel industry.

+After getting married, we decided to settle in Tokyo, Japan, where I have been living since 2017.
+We now have a wonderful little child who already speaks Japanese better than I do!

+In Tokyo, I have worked across various fields—from web development to IoT and blockchain—while continuing my career as a software engineer.

+Beyond work, I am passionate about photography and using technology to make the world a better place.
+In 2024, after a long break, I returned to running and am now training for a marathon in 2026.